 What is MRR?
 Monthly Recurring Revenue Explained

 Every subscription business lives or dies by one number: the revenue it can count on next month.
 That number is Monthly Recurring Revenue, or MRR.
-It strips away one-time charges, normalises annual contracts to a monthly cadence, and gives you a single figure that reflects whether your business is growing, stalling, or contracting.
+It strips away one-time charges, normalizes annual contracts to a monthly cadence, and gives you a single figure that reflects whether your business is growing, stalling, or contracting.
 If you run a SaaS product and you are not tracking MRR rigorously, you are flying without instruments.

-Understanding what is MRR — and how to break it into its component parts — is the foundation for every other SaaS metric: churn rate, LTV/CAC ratio, quick ratio, and net revenue retention all depend on an accurate MRR figure.
+Understanding what is MRR, and how to break it into its component parts, is the foundation for every other SaaS metric: churn rate, LTV/CAC ratio, quick ratio, and net revenue retention all depend on an accurate MRR figure.
 This guide covers the formula, the four types of MRR, stage- specific benchmarks, common mistakes, and how to handle edge cases like annual plans and usage-based pricing.

 The MRR Formula